 Git is undoubtedly the most used version control system in place.
-Most of the projects by largest of companies are running on Git repositories.
+Most of the projects by the largest companies are running on Git repositories.
 Git not only makes it easier to code for your application, but it also helps you with some collaboration features so that you can work efficiently with your team on a project.
 Git is also a skill that every developer must have.
 Understanding all the operations and commands can be difficult for beginners sometimes.
-But a group of tools is making it simpler by providing GUI alternatives to Git command line.
-This post covers some of the best Git GUI clients available for the Windows operating system.
+But a group of tools is making it more straightforward by providing GUI alternatives to the Git command line.
+This post covers some of the best Git GUI clients available for the Windows 11/10/8/7 operating system.

-Git GUI clients for Windows
+Git GUI clients for Windows 11/10

 1. GitHub Desktop

 Probably the most useful of this lot.
 If your remote repository is hosted by GitHub, then this is the tool you must be looking for.
 GitHub Desktop is basically an extension of your GitHub workflow.
 The tool provides you with a wonderful UI that lets you manage your code without typing in any commands in the command window.
 You can log in using your GitHub credentials and start working on your repositories.
-You can create new repositories, add local repositories and perform most of the Git operations from the UI.
+You can create new repositories, add local repositories, and perform most of the Git operations from the UI.
 GitHub Desktop makes a really good client to track your changes and perform Git operations on the go.
-GitHub Desktop is completely open source, and it is available for MacOS and Windows.
+GitHub Desktop is completely open-source, and it is available for macOS and Windows.
 Click here to download GitHub Desktop.

 SmartGit is a great professional level Git client that is free to use for non-commercial organizations.
 You can use it freely to develop open-source and free software.
-But you might need to purchase a license if you are going to use the tool for the commercial purpose.
+But you might need to purchase a license if you are going to use the tool for commercial purpose.
 The tool is not that simple to use and might require some good knowledge of git commands.
 You might be flabbergasted to see the number of buttons and operations available on the UI.
 SmartGit covers all of the Git features and comes with all the collaboration features as well.
 The tool even supports creating pull-requests on GitHub.
 Click here to download SmartGit.

 SourceTree is a free Git client developed by Atlassian, the company behind Jira and Bitbucket.
 This free Git client shows awesome support for repositories hosted by Bitbucket and GitHub both.
 SourceTree is a little more advanced then GitHub Desktop but also provides more features and operations from the UI.
 SourceTree is an enterprise-grade tool that you might be using as a part of a larger team.
 If you are still learning Git, then Atlassian has a good series of articles that you can go through.
 You need to create an Atlassian account before using SourceTree.
 Click here to download SourceTree.